 The initial guidance will ensure that there is minimal fraud, waste, and abuse in the implementation of the Bipartisan Infrastructure Law, and projects are delivered on time and on budget by delivering results with accountability, effectiveness, and transparency, collaborating with inspectors general and the oversight community, and, providing technical and financial assistance for communities.
 The guidance was informed by the Infrastructure Implementation Task Force and stakeholders, reflects discussion with the oversight community, and reflects President Biden’s long-standing commitment to robust oversight and effective stewardship of taxpayer dollars.

-This afternoon, President Biden and senior administration officials—including OMB Director Shalanda Young, Infrastructure Implementation Coordinator Mitch Landrieu, American Rescue Plan Implementation Coordinator Gene Sperling, and OMB Deputy Director for Management Jason Miller—will meet with agency Inspectors General (IGs) who have been providing oversight to the implementation of the American Rescue Plan and who will provide oversight of implementation of the Bipartisan Infrastructure Law.
-The meeting will also include the leadership of the Council of the Inspectors General on Integrity and Efficiency (CIGIE) and the Pandemic Response Accountability Committee (PRAC).
-The President, his senior advisors, and IGs will discuss steps they are taking to ensure robust oversight of federal programs.
+Last Friday, President Biden and senior administration officials—including OMB Director Shalanda Young, Infrastructure Implementation Coordinator Mitch Landrieu, American Rescue Plan Implementation Coordinator Gene Sperling, and OMB Deputy Director for Management Jason Miller—met with agency Inspectors General (IGs) who have been providing oversight to the implementation of the American Rescue Plan and who will provide oversight of implementation of the Bipartisan Infrastructure Law.
+The meeting also included the leadership of the Council of the Inspectors General on Integrity and Efficiency (CIGIE) and the Pandemic Response Accountability Committee (PRAC).
+The President, his senior advisors, and IGs discussed steps they are taking to ensure robust oversight of federal programs.

 Upon signing the Bipartisan Infrastructure Law, President Biden signed an Executive Order establishing the Task Force to coordinate effective implementation.
 Co-chaired by Senior Advisor and Infrastructure Implementation Coordinator Mitch Landrieu and National Economic Director Brian Deese, Task Force members include the heads of federal departments, agencies, and offices with infrastructure implementation responsibilities.
 The Task Force—which has held 11 Cabinet-level meetings—has focused on cross-agency coordination, ensuring public trust and accountability, and tackling important interagency issues like developing technical assistance and capacity-building resources for state, local, Tribal and territorial governments that will spend as much as 90 percent of the law’s funding.
 To date, each primary agency has identified an infrastructure implementation coordinator.
 The White House Infrastructure Implementation Team and agency coordinators have convened at least weekly since the Bipartisan Infrastructure Law was signed.